Skip to content

 • Up to 5 runs overlaid.
 Drill from KPI summary into Moments, Errors, and per-step.

 Multi-test overlay.
-5 runs, same scenario shape.
+Up to 5 runs, same scenario shape.

 The 4-step migration testing motion